-Madden 22 sliders explained – how do sliders work?
+Madden 22 best sliders explained – how do sliders work?

 Madden 22 sliders are modifiers that have an impact on the game engine’s mechanics, altering accuracies, blocking, catching, fumble rate, and all of the other actions and scenarios that comprise a game of football.
 By default, each modifier is set at 50, making 100 the maximum and one the minimum.